trinsic-id/v2-sdk/docs/reference/services/credential-service.md

   }
 ```

-See [Trust Registry Service](/reference/services/trust-registry-service.md) for more information on using governance in your ecosystem.
+See [Trust Registry Service](/reference/services/trust-registry-service) for more information on managing your ecosystem's governance.

 ---